 ‘Stephen Komninos’ Law’ Would Put Measures in Place to Better Address Reports of Abuse and Neglect in State-Licensed Facilities

-(TRENTON) – Legislation sponsored by Assembly Democrats Valerie Vainieri Huttle, Gabriela Mosquera, Cleopatra Tucker, Angela McKnight, Raj Mukherji and Benjie Wimberly to better protect children and adults with development disabilities from potential abuse and neglect from caregivers gained approval from a Senate committee on Thursday.
+Legislation sponsored by Assembly Democrats Valerie Vainieri Huttle, Gabriela Mosquera, Cleopatra Tucker, Angela McKnight, Raj Mukherji and Benjie Wimberly to better protect children and adults with development disabilities from potential abuse and neglect by caregivers is headed to the Governor’s desk after receiving final legislative approval from the full Assembly.

 The bill (A-2503), known as “Stephen Komninos’ Law,” honors the memory of Stephen, an individual with developmental disabilities who died at the age of 22 while under the care of a private state-licensed facility for individuals with developmental disabilities.
 Stephen was a non-verbal young man who suffered through many substantiated incidents of abuse and neglect by caregivers.
 Tragically, the last incident resulted in his death.